Assess your proficiency in enumerating antigen-specific CD8+ T-cells in provided PBMC samples using MHC multimer reagents and flow cytometry.

-We are committed to building a global community of proficiency in immune monitoring.
-To that end, we have been proudly managing benchmark testing for researchers and clinicians worldwide since 2013.
+We would like to help ensure a high level of immune monitoring skills within the global research community.
+To this end, we have been proudly managing benchmark testing for researchers and clinicians worldwide since 2013.
 We offer proficiency testing as a service to those laboratories interested in evaluating their immune monitoring performance with the MHC multimer and T-cell ELISpot assays.

 Strengthen Our Community of Proficiency